Translation Management System: What It Is, and How It Works

 The Way Translation Management Tools Function

 Moving from local to global business environment sounds like a dream come true for most business owners.
-But, it’s not all milk and honey out there.
-Translating your content into other languages might seem a low priority, but when you are struck with the fact that a mere 26% of all Internet users speak English, content localization quickly becomes a top priority.
-This is where a translation management tool comes to play.
-Translation management tools take what was once a manual and disperse process, and automates it while significantly reducing costs and improving your customer experience.
-It completely eliminates repetitive tasks and improves the efficiency of your team while giving you better control over the whole project.
-By incorporating project management features, a translation management tool is able to fully manage the content flow through the complete localization process: from translation and linguistic data sharing to workflow automation.
-By automating all the simple tasks inside a translation process, TMS maximizes your global content and completely automates what were once repetitive and manual processes.
-They serve as a centralized point from which you can keep track, manage, or even collaborate, on localization processes from the moment of inputting the text to the finished translation.
-Translation management tools can be even integrated with machine-based translation software and enterprise content management systems.
-Since translation project can become very complex and include team members from different countries, TMS has a number of features that can help them feel like they are working next to each other.
-Some of these features are: Workflow Automation It´s all about speed.
-And time.
-Basically, the faster you finish something, you are left with more time to invest in something else.
-Just like Slack redefined team-based communication, a translation management tool can automate your content localization.
-Translation management tools can also work as your content management system and share content across your group of translators so it can be quickly translated and shared with them.
-This is why Phrase is capable of editing XLIFF content for translation agencies.
-Additionally, with Phrase you can quickly collect and submit your API strings for translation, saving you up to 60% in process time.
-Translation Memory Keeping previously translated phrases in a so-called translation memory can be very useful, especially when working in an environment with high translation volumes.
-The translation memory will remember the translations that were used in your projects and will suggest matching results while translating content.
-This will additionally speed up the translation process and improve consistency across texts and your projects.
-Configuring the translation memory with Phrase is pretty easy.
-Simply select on which projects you wish to use account-wide translation memory:
+But, it's not all milk and honey out there.
+Translating your content into other languages might seem like a low priority, but when you are struck with the fact that only a mere 26% of all Internet users speak English, content localization quickly becomes a top priority.
+This is where a translation management tool comes into play.
+Translation management tools take what was once a manual and dispersed process and automate it while significantly reducing costs and improving your customer's experience.
+It eliminates repetitive tasks and improves the efficiency of your team while giving product managers better control over the whole project.
+By incorporating project management features, a translation management tool is able to fully manage the content flow throughout the complete localization process: from translation and linguistic data sharing to workflow automation.
+By automating all the simple tasks inside a translation process, a TMS maximizes your global content and completely automates what was once a repetitive and manual process.
+It serves as a central point from which you can keep track of, manage, and even collaborate on localization processes, from the moment of the first input text to the finished translation.
+A translation management tool can be even integrated with machine-based translation software and enterprise content management systems.
+Since translation projects can become very complex and include team members from different countries, a TMS has a number of features that can help them feel like they are working next to each other.
+Some of these features include:

-- Finally, select the projects you want to use in the account-wide translation memory.
+3. Finally, select the projects you want to use translation memory in.

 Why Spreadsheets Don't Work for Software Localization

 You might ask yourself: Why should I go through the trouble of switching from my good old spreadsheets?
 After all, they have been tools of the trade for years now.
-For starters, spreadsheets are a static way of dealing with a dynamic process.
+For starters, spreadsheets are a very static way of dealing with a dynamic process.
 Localization projects are constantly changing and evolving.
-They spread over multiple parties and include both historical and contextual information.
-This requires constant back-and-forth communication between all involved parties which can be difficult (even impossible on large scale projects) to achieve with spreadsheets because of their somewhat static nature.
-While spreadsheets can work well for small-scale localization projects, things can spiral out of control quickly when they are used on larger projects.
+They spread over different types of teams and include both historical and contextual information.
+This requires constant back-and-forth communication between all involved parties, which can be difficult (even almost impossible in large-scale projects) to achieve with spreadsheets because of their mostly static nature.
+While spreadsheets may work fine for small-scale localization projects, things can spiral out of control quickly when they are used on larger projects.
 Think about it for a second.
 It can be easy to make a mistake in a process where you must constantly monitor, update, and modify a spreadsheet.
-Now multiply that chance with a number of people working on the project and you’ve got yourself a recipe for a disaster.
-It takes only one translator to send a wrong version to lose days, or even weeks, of work.
-With spreadsheets, people who are doing the translation are basically manual workers as they have to manually identify and extract content that needs to be translated.
-The process starts with copying content from its source to a spreadsheet and then spreading it across to translators.
-Once they are done with their work, they send their work in the form of a text document or another spreadsheet that must be once again copied and pasted into the original spreadsheet.
-Since translators can vary in terms of quality, it can happen very easily that a string ends up untranslated or pasted into a wrong cell.
+Now multiply that chance by the number of people working on the project and you've got yourself a recipe for a disaster.
+It takes only one wrong version sent to lose days, or even weeks, of work.
+With spreadsheets, translators act as manual workers, as they have to manually identify and extract the content that needs to be translated.
+The process starts with copying content from its source into a spreadsheet and then spreading it out to translators.
+Once they are done, translators send their work in the form of a text document (or yet another spreadsheet) that must be again copy-pasted into the original spreadsheet.
+It can happen very easily that a string ends up untranslated or pasted into a wrong cell.
 Going back to find and fix these errors can be hard and time-consuming.
 On the other hand, if they are left undetected, they can cause issues to your end-users or just leave you looking unprofessional.
 Because of the above, it can be difficult (if not impossible) to calculate the real cost of your localization process.
-Additionally, measuring ROI is another thing that can be difficult to measure, especially because the quality of the translated content can vary significantly.
-This is why the translation industry joined forces with technology to simplify and improve the whole localization process by removing the outdated spreadsheets and replacing them with automated platforms.
-In addition to saving you time and money, TMS helps companies to improve the translation quality by reducing errors and providing them with an automated workflow.
-Additionally, i18n managers can easily manage and keep track of their translators and further speed up the process by using a variety of tools that most translation management tools have.
+Additionally, ROI is another thing that can be difficult to measure, especially because the quality of the translated content can vary significantly.
+This is why the translation industry joined forces with technology to simplify and improve the whole localization process by removing outdated spreadsheets and replacing them with cloud-based platforms.
+In addition to saving time and money, a TMS helps a company to improve translation quality by reducing errors and providing them with an automated workflow.
+On top of that, i18n managers can easily manage and keep track of their translators and further speed up the process by using a variety of features that most translation management tools should have out-of-the-box.
 Phrase is an intuitive and feature-packed translation management tool used by product teams who want to implement a seamless localization workflow and developers who want to focus on programming instead of spending time on translation.
-With Phrase, you can completely automate and accelerate your i18n processes.
-Phrase allows you to translate language files in minutes, giving you an easy way to reach your audience globally and with high-quality.
+You can also completely automate your i18n process.
+Phrase allows you to translate language files in minutes, giving you an easy way to reach your global audience and with high-quality content and products.